Disney's Hollywood Studios - Pixar Place

 • I received a couple emails asking if it was worth it or lived up to expectations...
 I think it really depends on what you were expecting.
 It met my expectations, but I would not say exceeded them, say in the way Indiana Jones did on my first ride or my first viewing of Fantasmic but I walked away satisfied and wanting to go on again.
 I think the attraction is well done, the games are fun, and it fits on DCAs Pier nicely.
 I enjoyed the games and see myself riding somewhat frequently, depending on the wait.

 Comparing the two is relatively hard to do as the games and trams are identical.
 The main difference between the two is the queue.
 At DCA it is an outdoor queue and you only have a standby line (and sometimes a single ride one).
-At WDW the queue is inside and you have the option of using Fastpass, assuming you can get one before they are gone for the day.
 I was a little disappointed at WDW to see that Mr Potato Head is located in the middle of the Standby Queue so if you use Fastpass you will not see him, where as in Anaheim he is outside for everyone to see, even those walking by.
 The WDW queue is much more elaborate and consists of Toys, games, etc.. that are sure to bring back some great memories for many.
 In Anaheim you pass some of similiar props as your game tram goes from the queue area back to the show building and then when it returns at the end, but it is not as impressive as WDWs.

 In May 2010 they made the first revision to the attraction.
 A new game Rex and Trixie’s Dino Darts replaced the Bo Peep's Baa-loon Pop.
 As was hinted at when the attraction opened this transition basically happened over night with the park closing one night with one game and opening the next with the new one.
 Of course before this a lot of work and testing went into it by the Imagineers but the rollout was smooth.